3 April, 2024

 Travel, What's On HK

 Macau (or Macao) is a no-brainer pick when it comes to a short and easy getaway.
 It’s similar to Hong Kong in the sense that it is also a Special Administrative Region, meaning it has its own currency, administration and legal system to the rest of China.
-Like Hong Kong, Cantonese is widely spoken there and Hong Kong Dollars is also widely used and accepted, which approximately converts 1:1 Macanese Pataca (MOP).
+Like Hong Kong, Cantonese is widely spoken there and Hong Kong Dollar is also widely used and accepted, which approximately converts 1:1 Macanese Pataca (MOP).

 Jump To:

-Getting To Macau
+How To Get To Macau

 Where To Stay